The struggle couldn’t be more real.

-Content upgrades solve an immediate problem readers care about in that very moment.
-Your “main freebie” may no
+Content upgrades solve an immediate problem readers care about in that very moment that your “main freebie” may not.

-I know what you’re thinking…”Wait…what you want me to more work.
-I barely have time to write blog posts now.
-Never mind this.”
+I know what you’re thinking… “Wait… What..?
+You want me to do more work?
+I barely have time to write blog posts now,never mind this.”

 Why should you give two-craps about content upgrades?

-- You’ll be seen as a giver & results getter.
+- You’ll be seen as a giver & getter of results.
 Not another Furu (Fake Guru) –

 Content upgrades get readers results faster & easier.
 When people see results from your free stuff they’re a gazillion times more likely to buy from you.
 Which means feeding your family and propelling your traffic got a whole lot easier.

 Brian Dean of Backlinko used content upgrades to boost his sign up rate 785%!
 From converting .54% of visitors into subscribers to 4.82% – with just ONE content upgrade.
 He’s an online marketing and SEO (search engine optimization) guru.
 So you know his site was already designed to turn the maximum amount of readers into subscribers.

 3. You’ll be happy to know that content upgrades are much easier to create than signature freebies

 A signature freebie is often something big; like a huge email course with videos (like my free blogging course) or a challenge.
 These can take weeks to create.
 Content upgrades often take way less time to make therefore there’s less pressure for them to be perfect.
 Or for them to be the only hope of growing your email list.

 4. Gives you a leg up on creating digital products & services people are hungry to buy